Chorley

 Profile: Chorley is divided between Chorley itself and its more Conservative hinterland.
 Chorley itself is a historic market town that become important in the cotton industry in the nineteenth century.
 It forms a conurbation with Preston and Leyland and in the 1970s there were abortive plans for the towns it to form part of a new Central Lancashire new town.
 A major new development, Buckshaw Village, is currently being constructed in the North of the constituency on the site of the former Royal Ordnance Factory.
 Chorley is also the site of the largest Mormon temple outside of Salt Lake City.The constituency also includes the town of Adlington and the villages of Whittle-le-Woods, Coppull and Euxton.

-Since Gravesham was won by the Conservatives in 2005 Chorley has become, along with Dartford, one of the more reliable bellwether seats in the country, having been won by the party that went on to form the government in every election since 1964.
+Until it was retained by Labour in 2010 Chorley was one of the more reliable bellwether seats in the country, having been won by the party that went on to form the government in every election since 1964.

 Current MP: Lindsay Hoyle (Labour) born 1957, son of former MP Doug Hoyle (more information at They work for you)